opensim-org/opensim-core/README.md

            `BTKConfig.cmake`.
 If the root directory of your BTK installation is `C:/BTKCore-install`, then set this variable to
            `C:/BTKCore-install/share/btk-0.4dev`.
-        3. docopt.cpp.
-Set the variable `docopt_DIR` to the directory
+        3. docopt.cpp: Set the variable `docopt_DIR` to the directory
            containing `docopt-config.cmake`.
 If the root directory of your docopt.cpp installation is `C:/docopt.cpp-install`, then set this variable to `C:/docopt.cpp-install/lib/cmake`.
-        4. spdlog.
-Set the variable `spdlog_DIR` to the directory containing `spdlogConfig.cmake`.
+        4. spdlog: Set the variable `spdlog_DIR` to the directory containing `spdlogConfig.cmake`.
 If the root directory of your spdlog installation is `C:/spdlog-install`, then set this variable to `C:/spdlog-install/lib/spdlog/cmake`.